-ix.
+vii.
 No Referee or assistant may officiate a game in which an immediate relative is participating.
 If a referee has been assigned to a game with a relative playing/team official, he/she should refuse to accept the game.

-x.
+viii.
 If the Referee is not able to finish officiating a game the first assistant referee will take over.
 The first assistant must be the same age or older than the players.

-xi.
+ix.
 If not already done so the Referee shall explain to both teams any extraordinary play off rules prior to the game, so that there is no question as to the duration of the game, the size of the ball to be used, substitution rules, overtime regulations, and what happens in the event penalty-kicks will be used to decide the winner.